-Do not take any vitamin supplements until your doctors prescribe because they may increase your chances of getting preeclampsia postpartum.
-If you have the above symptoms, do not forget to check your blood pressure.
+Do not take any vitamin supplements until your doctors prescribe because they may increase your chances of getting preeclampsia after delivery.
+If you have the above symptoms, do check your blood pressure too.

-Though it is not possible to prevent postpartum edema, you can reduce its severity.
+Though it is not possible to prevent postpartum edema, you may reduce its severity.
 It means your feet and legs may become less tender and painful.
-One of the best ways to prevent swelling is to have a healthy balanced diet during pregnancy so that you will not gain excess weight.
+One possible way to reduce swelling is to have a healthy balanced diet during pregnancy so that you do not gain excess weight.

 - Consume about five portions of healthy food that includes fruits and veggies.

 - Reduce the intake of sugar, salt, and fat foods and take in more water.
-It helps the kidneys to flush out excess liquids from the body.
+It might help the kidneys to flush out excess liquids from the body.

-- You should include natural diuretics as they help you to flush out excessively, therefore helping you to reduce the swelling.
+- You might include natural diuretics as they help you to flush out excess fluids, thereby helping you to reduce the swelling.
 Natural diuretics include apples, citrus fruits, watercress, celery, and parsley.

-- Include more onion and garlic in your diet as it helps improve circulation.
+- Include onion and garlic in your diet as they may help improve circulation.

-- Avoid processed and pre-packaged foods as they can increase fluid content in the system because of their excess salt and additional components.
+- Avoid processed and pre-packaged foods as they might increase fluid content in the system because of their excess salt and additives.

 - Eat foods that contain vitamin C and E. For vitamin C, take cabbage, broccoli, tomatoes, strawberries, melons, potatoes, bell peppers (red and green), and citrus fruits.
 For vitamin E, take almonds, cashews, corn oil margarine, wheat germ, sweet corn, vegetable oils (corn, wheat germ, and soy), and sunflower seeds.

-- Quit smoking as it is not safe for your little one’s health and blocks your postpartum swelling from healing.
+- Quit smoking as it is not safe for your little one’s health and could prevent your postpartum swelling from healing (10).

 1. Will my feet get back their pre-pregnancy size?